tinyCLAP: Distilling Constrastive Language-Audio Pretrained Models: Introduction

-To our knowledge, this manuscript is the first one to tackle the challenges of distilling the CLAP audio encoder and pruning the shared multimodal latent space, together with presenting low-footprint networks for zero-shot classification.
-We would like to emphasize that we used the original CLAP weights during the experimental evaluation of this manuscript for convenience.
-However, this approach can be used with all the other CLAP and CLIP variants, and similarly formulated ZS classification models.
+Previously, other approaches based on affinity mimicking and weight inheritance~\cite{wu2023tinyclip} tried to solve the problem of distilling models trained with a contrastive objective.
+However, these models (i) use cross-modal distillation schemes and (ii) produce networks that are too demanding for edge applications, counting up to tens of millions of parameters.
+To our knowledge, this manuscript is the first to (i) tackle the challenges of unimodal distillation of the CLAP audio encoder and pruning of the shared multimodal latent space, together with (ii) presenting low-footprint networks for zero-shot classification.
+We want to emphasize that we used the original CLAP weights\footnote{\url{https://zenodo.org/records/8378278}} during the experimental evaluation of this manuscript for convenience.
+However, this approach can be used with all the other CLAP and CLIP variants and similarly formulated ZS classification models.

+Section \ref{sec:methods} presents the methods proposed in the paper, providing the elements needed to understand CLAP and our contribution.
+Then, in Section~\ref{sec:exp}, we describe the experimental setup used for the evaluation of the proposed methods.
+Finally, we present the results in Section \ref{sec:results}.
+We release the code for our submission through a companion website\footnote{\url{https://fpaissan.github.io/tinyclapweb/}}.